Mike Guingona: Television shows

-Guingona co-hosted the program Citizen Pinoy on The Filipino Channel which was launched in 2005 in the U.S. and the Philippines.
+Guingona co-hosted the program Citizen Pinoy on The Filipino Channel, which was launched in 2005 in the U.S. and the Philippines.
 He hosted for four seasons.

 Guingona also hosted the show Pinagmulan on The Filipino Channel.
 This was a reality-TV show that helps Filipino Americans connect with their family and friends back in the Philippines.
-"Pinagmulan" means "origins" or specifically "where one came from" in Tagalog.
+"Pinagmulán" means "origins" or specifically "where one came from" in Tagalog.
 The show aired both in the United States and in the Philippines.
 The show lasted 14 episodes in 2006.